 The Hunter JO Circular Economy Working Group is Chaired by Cr Kay Fraser, Mayor of Lake Macquarie City Council, and focuses on a range of projects within the space.
 Together we are creating an opportunity for a more circular economy in our region.

-The Hunter Joint Organisation, with funding support from the NSW State Government, have been rethinking waste and resource recovery in the Hunter and Central Coast.
+The region’s circular economy program, Hunter Circular, is facilitated by the Hunter Joint Organisation with funding support from the NSW State Government.
+This program has a focus on rethinking waste and resource recovery in the Hunter and Central Coast.

 The Hunter JO is helping accelerate the Hunter and Central Coast region toward a circular economy through development of the Hunter Central Coast Eco-system website.
 The website offers a database and engagement platform for circular economy participants in the region, and fosters change in how our region processes and repurposes waste as a resource.